andrew henderson menu

 However, dining out in touristy areas may not help your pocket.
 For example, a dinner in a mid-range restaurant in Valletta might cost you the same or even more than in Los Angeles, New York, or other cities.

-The healthcare system in Malta is far more accessible and affordable than in the US and European countries like France and Germany.
+The healthcare system in Malta is far more accessible and affordable than in the United States and European countries like France and Germany.
 Malta allocates 10% of its GDP to healthcare, which is significantly higher than the international average of 6%.
-WHO ranks the Maltese healthcare system among the top 20 in the world.
+WHO ranks the Maltese healthcare system among the top five in the world.

 Most expats opt for private healthcare insurance, but no matter what you go for, private or public, you can expect to receive quality medical services.

 Communication costs in Malta may be more expensive, specifically regarding mobile phones.
-Many people use prepaid mobile tariff or pay-as-you-go plans to reduce their phone bills.
+Many people use prepaid mobile tariffs or pay-as-you-go plans to reduce their phone bills.

 You can use buses, ferries, and water taxis to get around Malta.
 Senior citizens over 70 usually don’t need to pay the bus fare.